Welcome | About TBE

 In 2014, Alison received the prestigious Covenant Foundation Award for excellence and innovation in Jewish education.
 Before coming to TBE in 2003, Alison worked at Combined Jewish Philanthropies, Boston’s federation, where she helped launch the Leadership Development Institute, designed to train teams of professional and volunteer leaders from Boston-area congregations.
 Alison is a past president of the Rashi School Board of Directors and currently holds an honorary board position at the school.

 Prior to becoming a Jewish educator, Alison was chosen to participate in the Wexner Heritage Leadership program, a two-year initiative designed to strengthen Jewish volunteer leaders by engaging them in comprehensive Jewish learning with outstanding faculty.
 After a career as an attorney and child advocate in the public sector, Alison obtained a Master’s degree from the Hornstein Program at Brandeis University and made the career change to Jewish education.
-Alison and her husband, Michael Oshins, live in Newton, Massachusetts and have three children, Abigail, Jeremy, and Zachary.
+Alison has three adult children, Abi, Jem, and Zach, and she lives in Newton with her dog, Yofi.

 Executive Director, Administration & Operations